mdeinum/mdeinum.github.io/_posts/2018-04-11-on-spring-applicationcontext-and-bean-creation.md

 ### Conclusion

-Now what is the conclusion when seeing all 3 different configuration mechanism.
+Now what is the conclusion when seeing all 3 different configuration mechanisms.
 The first 2 mechanisms translate into the same as what is happening inside an `@Bean` annotated method.

 Based on the `.(class)` for property file based and `class` attribute for XML based configuration you could conclude that Spring does `new <class-value-here>()` itself.
 It then will call `set<property-name-here>(<property-value-here>)` just as in Java based configuration.